-On plate or shallow container, mix Parmesan and spices with a fork.
+On plate or shallow container, mix coconut flour, Parmesan and spices with a fork.

 Pour olive oil in small container.
 Drench each tenderloin in olive oil then gently press each chicken tenderloin in coconut flour mixture.
 Spray extra olive oil over the coating until wet.

 Ensure each tenderloin is completely covered with coating then place on a rack inside shallow baking pan.
 Spraying extra olive oil on top prevents dry coating.